grinya007/cbc-rs/README.md

 ```
 cargo test --release
 ```
-tested on Ubuntu 20.04 and MacOS 11.6
+tested on Ubuntu 20.04 (requires clang) and MacOS 11.6 (requires Xcode)

 ### Pros
 * No worry installing CBC in the system